Add To Favorites

 These triangles twist and turn!
 How many different triangles can you suspend on a mobile?

-On heavy cardboard, draw a large triangle.
+On heavy cardboard, students draw a large triangle.
 Decorate both sides of it with Twistables.
 Punch three holes in it.
 Tie yarn in the holes for hanging.
 Use yarn to attach the smaller triangles to the large one and/or each other.
 Make sure the triangles hang freely beneath the large cardboard triangle.

 Add To Favorites